darklab8/infra-game-servers/server_modded_1710/configs/README.md

-for changes in git only. provide in read only way to server.
+for changes in git way only. provide in read only way to server.